Logiqx/ukwa-slalom/README.md

 #### Performing Sanity Checks

-The following checks need to be done after updating the rankings:
+The following checks need to be performed after you have updated the rankings:

 * Look for people who are duplicated due to their name being mis-spelt
     * If duplicates are spotted then transfer the results to the correct competitor and delete the duplicate
-* Check the discards are correct
+* Check the series discards are correct
-    * If the discards are incorrect then set them via Setup -> Scoring system... -> Series Scoring -> Discard profile
+    * If the series discards are incorrect then specify them in Setup -> Scoring system... -> Series Scoring -> Discard profile
 * Check that all of the events have a proper name and not R1, R2, etc.
     * If an event needs naming then use Edit -> Edit race...
 * Check that ATT / ABS codes are not being discarded
-    * If ATT / ABS codes are being discarded then use Edit -> Edit race...
+    * If ATT / ABS codes are being discarded then use Edit -> Edit race... to make it non-discardable
 * Check that AVG points are calculated correctly
-    * If AVG points are incorrect then fix them by double-clicking the bad cell
+    * If AVG points are incorrect then fix them by double-clicking the incorrect cell

 ### Publishing Rankings

 #### Combining Fleet Rankings

-Combine the fleets into a single HTML file - e.g. slalom-rankings.html
+Combine the fleets into a single HTML file using your favorite text editor - e.g. slalom-rankings.html

 Tips: